Social media use in politics: Disinformation in relation to US election

 Algorithms can facilitate the rapid spread of disinformation through social media channels.
 Algorithms use users' past behavior and engagement activity to provide them with tailored content that aligns with their interests and beliefs.
 Algorithms commonly create echo chambers and sow radicalism and extremist thinking in these online spaces.

 Algorithms promote social media posts with high 'engagement,' meaning posts that received a lot of 'likes' or 'comments'/'replies'.
 For better or for worse, engagement and controversy go hand-in-hand.
 Controversy attracts attention as it evokes an emotional response, however "Benford's Law" of controversy states that "passion is inversely proportional to the amount of real information available".
 This means that the less grounded in facts a political tweet is, the more engagement it is likely to receive, therefore the likelihood of spreading disinformation is high.
 Twitter has become a battleground for political debate.
 Psychologist, Jordan Peterson, spoke of Twitter's radicalising effect in an interview conducted by GQ.
 He explained that for any given tweet that appears on one's 'feed,' the tweet shall have been seen by a far greater number of people than is reflected by its likes and comments.
 Therefore, who are the people who comment on a tweet?
 The people who comment shall be those who have the strongest views on the matter, the people who want their opinion to be heard.
-Peterson claims that this creates an environment in which the opinions that the average user sees on twitter do not reflect the views of a random sample of the population.
-The opinions most commonly seen on twitter tend to be those of people at each extreme end of the political ideology spectrum, hence the 'radicalising effect'.
+Peterson claims that this creates an environment in which the opinions that the average user sees on Twitter do not reflect the views of a random sample of the population.
+The opinions most commonly seen on Twitter tend to be those of people at each extreme end of the political ideology spectrum, hence the 'radicalising effect'.
+A recent study on TikTok showed how quickly users can be influenced by a small amount of content.
+When users engaged with transphobic material, the app started recommending more far-right videos.
+The study looked at around 450 videos on the "for-you page," which is based on TikTok's recommendation system.
+During the 2016 presidential election, Meta (then Facebook) conducted a study revealing that its algorithms drove a significant increase in extremist content interaction.
+These algorithms were accountable for 64% of all joins to extremist groups, primarily through features like "Groups You Should Join" and the "Discover" page.